VictorQueiroz/binary-transfer/docs/Serializer.md

 - A constructor can have params
 - A constructor must have a type
 - A constructor must have a uint 32-bit header
-- A constructor name must start with uppercase in the scheme definition
+- A constructor name must start with lowercase in the scheme definition

 #### [Vector](https://github.com/VictorQueiroz/binary-transfer/blob/master/docs/Vector.md)